Skip to main content

 Where Can GICs Be Purchased?

-Purchasing GICs online is a smart method, as you'll be able to compare the best rates in Canada and ensure that you'll be getting the highest yield possible.
-Buying GICs online comes with no fees and can be done in the comfort of your own home.
+- Online: Buying GICs online is a smart method because it allows you to compare the best rates in Canada and ensure you get the highest yield possible.
+There are no fees associated with buying GICs online, and you can do it from the comfort of your own home.

 How are GICs Taxed?

-However, placing your GICs in a Tax-Free Savings Account (TFSA) or in a Registered Retirement Savings Account (RRSP) will keep your interest tax-free—just make sure you remain beneath your TFSA contribution and your RRSP contribution limit.
+GIC taxation is similar to income tax.
+The interest gained on your GIC investment is taxed based on your income tax rate.
+However, if you hold your GICs in a Tax-Free Savings Account (TFSA) or a Registered Retirement Savings Account (RRSP), your interest will remain tax-free.
+Just make sure you stay within your TFSA contribution and your RRSP contribution limits.

 Are GICs Worth It?

-For example, if you have an emergency fund held in a high-interest savings account, GICs might make sense for you.
-Should you need to access that money immediately, you can easily withdraw it from your HISA while keeping the funds in your GIC untouched.
+For example, if you have an emergency fund held in a high-interest savings account, GICs might be a good fit.
+If you ever need to access the money immediately, you can withdraw it from your savings account while leaving the funds in your GIC untouched.

 GIC Laddering